questdb/mindsdb-tutorial/README.md

 ### mindsdb

-Contains the metadata tables necessary to create ML models and add new data sources:
+Contains the metadata tables necessary to create ML models:

 ```sql
 USE mindsdb;